 D-CAP+ control mode is a TI proprietary pulse-width modulation controller and converter control architecture that enables very easy loop compensation and excellent loop stability in the presence of varying conditions such as input voltage and the number of phases.

 It is a current-mode constant on-time control that uses a true inductor current-sense implementation rather than the injected or emulated ripple current schemes used in the D-CAP2™ and D-CAP3™ control topologies.
-The D-CAP+ control mode has fixed on-time in steady state and adaptive on-time during load transient condition (AC response), in which the field-effect transistor switch rapidly adjusts as the input and output voltage change to maintain a constant overall switching frequency.
+The D-CAP+ control mode has fixed on-time in steady state and adaptive off-time during load transient conditions (AC response), in which the off time is adjusted and more pulses are generated (pulled in) to respond quickly to load transients and maintain the output voltage in regulation.

 Since the on-time is regulated, there’s a natural period stretching in discontinuous conduction mode (DCM), producing higher efficiency and smooth control when crossing the continuous conduction mode and DCM boundary.
 D-CAP+ control mode is extremely easy to compensate and does not require the complex type-3 compensation circuits required in voltage-mode control architectures.
 For more information on D-CAP+ control mode, see the 2014 Power Supply Design Seminar paper, “Choosing the Right Variable Frequency Bulk Regulator Control Strategy”